 Under the equity price risk, the impact of the shock of a fall in the equity price index, by certain percentage points, on bank capital was examined.
-The loss due to the fall in the value of the portfolio on account of change in equity prices is deducted from the bank's capital to arrive at the stressed capital.
+The loss due to the fall in the value of the portfolio on account of change in equity prices is deducted from the bank's capital to arrive at the capital under stress scenarios.